ColibrITD-SAS/mpqp/docs/getting-started.rst

   For additional details and options, see the documentation of `az login <https://learn.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az-login>`_.

-- IonQ: For this provider, you need to have an IonQ account and create an ``API token``.
+- IonQ (Cirq): For this provider, you need to have an IonQ account and create an ``API token``.
 You can obtain it from the IonQ Console under `IonQ setting keys <https://cloud.ionq.com/settings/keys>`_.